tymyrddin/purple/source/docs/mclu/shadow/semaphore/probing.md

-# What the probing activity reveals about the apparatus
+# Reading the probing activity

 The external probing was methodical: routing anomalies consistent with path observation, traffic interception characteristic of mapping rather than attack, conducted over an extended